This post is on tips and tricks to improve your odds at winning.

 An example of the 3 o’clock glitch:

-On some occasions, it is possible to catch a 17th fish during your match!
+In Fishing 1.0, on some occasions, it is possible to catch a 17th fish during your match!
+Below shows how this works:

 An example of catching the 17th fish: